Fahleh/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 hello: Grants full permissons to others and none to both owner and group owner chmod 753 hello: Grants permission -rwxr-x-wx to file hello chmod --reference=olleh hello: Mirrors the mode of olleh into hello chmod -R 777 0x01-shell_permissions: Recursively grants full permissions to all subdirectories
+chmod 007 hello: Grants full permissons to others and none to both owner and group owner chmod 753 hello: Grants permission -rwxr-x-wx to file hello chmod --reference=olleh hello: Mirrors the mode of olleh into hello chmod -R ugo+x .: Recursively grants full permissions to all subdirectories of the current directory